jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 systems.
 Individual answer choices may address individual system dysfunctions, but you need to make sure that your chosen answer explains all abnormalities.
 For example, a patient presents with renal dysfunction, joint pain, and hematologic abnormalities.
-There will probably be an individual answer choices might be nephritic syndrome, rheumatoid arthritis, and myelodysplastic syndrome.
+The individual answer choices might be nephritic syndrome, rheumatoid arthritis, and myelodysplastic syndrome.
 Each of those answer choices correspond to a chief complaint, but none answer the whole picture.
 Be careful not to jump at a single physical finding.
 If multiple systems are involved, you need to tie as many together as you can.
 This patient has lupus.